jj-zhu/jj-zhu.github.io/index.md

 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 However, the update frequency depends on how busy I am at the moment.

-Overall, I am interested in computational optimization and machine learning algorithms, motivated by principled applied mathematics, e.g., PDE, gradient flows, optimal transport, kernel methods.
+Overall, I am interested in computational optimization and machine learning algorithms, motivated by principled applied mathematics, e.g., optimal transport, PDE, calculus of variations, gradient flows, kernel methods.
 More specifically, I am interested in (*infinite-dimensional/gradient-based*) optimization over probability distributions.
 This overlaps with the classical theory of calculus of variations, convex analysis, as well as modern PDE analysis of gradient flows of probability measures.
 I'm interested in both the theory and computational aspects of those topics.